 PERSPECTIVE: The implementor of a programming language needs a considerably different understanding of the language from the persons who are going to use it.
 An implementor must have a deep understanding of the relationships that exist among various aspects of the language and a precise knowledge of what each operation means.
 Special cases and details often are of particular importance to the implementor.
 Users of a language, on the other hand, must know how to use features to accomplish desired results.
-They often can get by with a superficial knowledge of the language are misunderstood.
+They often can get by with a superficial knowledge of the language, and they often can use it effectively even if some aspects of the language are misunderstood.
 Users can ignore parts of the language that they do not need.
 Idiosyncrasies that plague the implementor may never be encountered by users.
 Conversely, a detail the implementor overlooks may bedevil users.
 Furthermore, the implementor may also need to anticipate ways in which users may apply some language features in inefficient and inappropriate ways.